Asymptotic and finite-sample properties of estimators based on stochastic gradients: Discussion

 \section{Discussion}

-Our theory in Section \ref{section:theory} suggests that implicit SGD is numerically stable and has known asymptotic variance and asymptotic distribution.
-Our experiments in Section \ref{section:experiments} showed that the empirical properties of SGD are well predicted by theory.
+The theory in Section \ref{section:theory} suggests that implicit SGD is numerically stable and has known asymptotic variance and asymptotic distribution.
+The experiments in Section \ref{section:experiments} show that the empirical properties of SGD are well predicted by theory.
 In contrast, explicit SGD is unstable and cannot work well without problem-specific tuning.
-Thus, implicit SGD is a principled estimation procedure that is superior to classical explicit SGD.
+Thus, we conclude that implicit SGD is a principled estimation procedure and is superior to widely-used explicit SGD procedures.

-Intuitively, implicit SGD leverages second-order information at every iteration, although this quantity is not explicitly computed in Eq. \eqref{def:sgd:implicit}.
-To see this, assume both explicit and implicit SGD are at the same estimate $\theta_0$.
-Then, using definitions \eqref{def:sgd:explicit} and \eqref{def:sgd:implicit}, a Taylor approximation of the gradient $\nabla \log f(Y_n; X_n, \thetaim{n})$ yields
+Intuitively, implicit SGD leverages second-order information at every iteration, although second-order quantities do not need to be computed in Eq. \eqref{def:sgd:implicit}.
+To demonstrate this, we build upon the argument that was first introduced in Section~\ref{section:introduction}.
+Assume both explicit and implicit SGD are at the same estimate $\theta_0$.
+Then, using definitions in Eq.~\eqref{def:sgd:explicit} and in Eq.~\eqref{def:sgd:implicit}, a Taylor approximation of $\nabla \log f(Y_n; X_n, \thetaim{n})$ yields

-where $\Delta \thetaim{n} = \thetaim{n}-\theta_0$ and $\Delta \thetasgd{n} = \thetasgd{n}-\theta_0$, and the matrix $\hat{\mathcal{I}}(\theta_0; X_n, Y_n)= -\nabla^2 \log f(Y_n; X_n, \theta)|_{\theta=\theta_0}$ is the \emph{observed} Fisher information at $\theta_0$.
+where $\Delta \thetaim{n} = \thetaim{n}-\theta_0$ and $\Delta \thetasgd{n} = \thetasgd{n}-\theta_0$, and the matrix $\hat{\mathcal{I}}(\theta_0; X_n, Y_n)= -\nabla^2 \log f(Y_n; X_n, \theta)|_{\theta=\theta_0}$ is the observed Fisher information at $\theta_0$.
 In other words, the implicit procedure is a \emph{shrinked} version of the explicit one, where the shrinkage factor depends on the observed information.

 Naturally, the implicit SGD iterate $\thetaim{n}$ has also a Bayesian interpretation.
 In particular, $\thetaim{n}$ is the posterior mode of a Bayesian model defined as